marcolussetti/githubcollaborators/README.md

-# github-collaborators
+# githubcollaborators

 This is a very simple tool.
 It takes a GitHub username & Personal Access Token, and returns a JSON with the collaborators on the user's GitHub repos, where there are collaborators.

 ## Personal Access Token